-ENG 0125 Fundamentals of Language Arts addresses student deficiencies in reading and writing as identified by the ACT Reading and ACT English Subset scores, or Reading and English placement exams.
-Coursework will focus on vocabulary, comprehension and study skills, as well as writing basics, such as paragraph development, writing styles and processes, punctuation, sentence structure and grammar, and an introduction to essay writing.
-To clear the reading and/or writing deficiencies, students must be able to read at or above the 10th grade level as determined by the end-of-semester reading diagnostic test, and attain an overall course grade of "C" or better.
-(5-0-0)
+ENG 0123 Fundamentals of Language Arts addresses student deficiencies in reading and writing as identified by the ACT Reading and ACT English Subset scores, or Reading and English placement exams.
+Coursework will focus on writing basics, such as paragraph development, writing styles and processes, punctuation, sentence structure and grammar, and an introduction to essay writing.
+Because improved reading skills are directly linked to improved writing skills, to clear the reading and/or writing deficiencies, student must attain an overall course grade of "C" or better before advancing to ENG 1113 Composition I with corequisite ENG 0203 Special Topics in Composition.
+(3-0-0)